ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # => 50.24
 ```

-# Positional arguments (required)
+# Positional arguments

 This type of arguments get that name because the order you use matters.
 You can have 0 or more positional arguments, and you can have required and optional arguments.

-Let's start with the required ones:
+# Required positional arguments

+This positional arguments are required when calling a method, it's not that it's required to used them when defining the method (you can have no arguments, only optionals, etc).
+If the method defines required parameters you have to provide an argument for each position.

 ```ruby
 def foo(arg1)